-- Upgraded Workforce EmpCenter, the District's electronic time and attendance system to enhance performance, optimize management reports, and improve system functionality; - Continued with the initiative to become a paperless office place and converted over 500 vendors from check payment method to Automated Clearing House (ACH) payment method.
+- Presented with the Government Finance Officers Association Certificate of Achievement for Excellence in Financial Reporting for the 2020 Comprehensive Annual Financial Report for the 46th consecutive year; - Upgraded Workforce EmpCenter, the District's electronic time and attendance system to enhance performance, optimize management reports, and improve system functionality; - Continued with the initiative to become a paperless office place and converted over 500 vendors from check payment method to Automated Clearing House (ACH) payment method.
 ACH payments increased from approximately 47 percent of total payments in 2020 to over 70 percent in 2021.
 The move to electronic payments increases vendor satisfaction, mitigates fraud risk, and optimizes operations while reducing processing cost.
 Additionally, the move from paper invoices to electronic invoices increased from 81 percent in 2020 to 82 percent in 2021; - Fully integrated DirectBiller, an online platform to receive electronic payments (e-checks and credit cards).
 The District can now accept electronic payments for all types of revenue streams (excluding ad valorem taxes).
 Electronic payment volume increased 40 percent from 2020 to 2021 and is expected to increase to 70 percent in 2022; - Assisted with overseeing the applications to FEMA and Cook County seeking reimbursement for COVID-19 global pandemic related expenses.
 Staff monitored the assignment of firefighter roles and transaction processing authorization changes within the District's SAP enterprise software modules and all banking authorization changes; - Completed an annual audit plan consisting of 16 audit projects.
 Internal audit projects included reviews and monitoring of internal systems' controls and procurement card expenditures, reviewing cost sharing agreements with other agencies, complex financial assessments of prospective District tenants and rental calculations for current tenants, monitoring employee leave balances, reviewing consultant contract compliance, and reviewing implementation and segregation of duties for new online payment system.

-The 2022 appropriation for the Finance Department is \$3,958,000, an increase of \$57,000, or 1.5 percent, from 2021.
+The 2022 appropriation for the Finance Department is \$4,081,800, an increase of \$180,800, or 4.6 percent, from 2021.
 The staffing level remains unchanged at 27 positions.